jigx-com/jigx-docs-examples/docs/Data Providers/REST/Create an app using REST APIs/REST errors.md

 ### Use the customers\_error table

 Create a list jig to list the records in the customers\_error table.
-Provide detail of the error in the `title` and `subtitle` properties.&#x20;
+Provide detail of the error in the `title` and `subtitle` properties.

 :::CodeblockTabs
 list-customer-errors.jigx